ssuntro/NewsApp_flutter_2022/README.md

 1. Flutter development with Dart.
 1. State management in Flutter such as Provider pattern.
 1. How to bridging Native feature and why?
-1. what's need to be do to submit Flutter app to Apple or Google play store?
+1. What's need to be do to submit Flutter app to Apple or Google play store?
 <br />

 ### Exclude topics
 Mainly is "*Make it right and make it fast*" topic.
 1. TDD
 1. Design pattern
-1. architecture pattern
+1. Architecture pattern
-1. clan code
+1. Clan code
+1. Animation
-1. animation
+1. Accessibility
 <br />

 ### Final app looks like at Day4